nicojs/lit-xml/packages/lit-xml/readme.md

 > Burning your XML documents to the ground?
 Yes please.
 In the mean time, let's use lit-xml.

 A small utility to help construction of XML documents using a simple [tagged template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).
-Because you sometimes have to XML.
+Because you sometimes have to use XML 🤷‍♀️.

 ## 🗺️ Installation